 - b.
-Explanation: Notice in the sentence we have - Conclusion--an indication the element was met (The user or consumer was the motorist in the other car.)
+Explanation: Notice in the sentence we have - 1) Conclusion--an indication the element was met (The user or consumer was the motorist in the other car.) - 2) Rule that is based on one of our 402A values and that supports our definition of the element

-2) Rule

-- --the element we're on as defined by us (User or consumer includes foreseeable bystanders) --an argument - \that is based on one of our 402A values and
+--the element we're on as defined by us (User or consumer includes foreseeable bystanders) --an argument